unstoppabledomains/browseth/docs/_docs/browseth/browseth-object.md

 1.  `rpc?`: `string` | `Rpc` | `Wallet`<br> (optional) Takes a remote procedure
-    call client in the form of a `string` http endpoint, an `Rpc` object, or a `Wallet` object.
-The passed rpc argument is saved in the instance.
+    call client in the form of a `string` http endpoint, an `Rpc` object, or a `Wallet` object and saves it in the instance.
 If given a `Wallet`, the wallet's rpc is used.
 Uses a built-in rpc as a default if nothing is passed in.<br><br> _**Note**: The built-in rpc is non-limiting which means anything can be sent with it.
 Use at your own risk!_